Stage 4: Transition to Scale

 3. The water after washing when poured in mosquito breeding areas prevents mosquitoes from breeding in stagnant water.

 Our soap is produced using organic essential oils.
 We train women from marginalized financial access, on growing herbs organically and methods of essential oil extraction.
 The women can then earn income and advance towards self-sustainability by regularly providing our production with herbs and essential oils.

 Uganics thereby not only attends one of the most pressing health issues in Uganda and Africa at large but simultaneously empowers women by providing them with a stable means to become economically independent and support their families.

 The contraction of Malaria can best be prevented by the prevention of mosquito bites.
 The available solutions to do so are repellents that are applied to skin, clothes or rooms as well as mosquito nets.
 Our solution solves the three biggest challenge with existing solutions:

 Besides building up our customer base, production facilities and distribution network we plan to increase our sensitization work by building up a network of facilitators.
-We aim to scale our empowerment concept in herb growing and essential oil production through a train-the-trainer and supply hub network concept.
+We aim to achieve our goal of reducing malaria cases by 20% in Uganda now in the next three years.
 To drive product development we will conduct an academically founded market study.
 We aim to expand within Africa and investigate the European market potential.

 |New Implemented Countries||Rwanda|

 |Recruit||3 management, 24 employees, 5 trainers of trainers, 3 volunteers|